 1. Get visibility on overlapping tasks by setting dependencies

 You hear it around the office — people are “juggling a lot of balls.”
 What many of these folks don’t realize is that they’re juggling blindfolded.
 When team members handle many projects at once without the right tools, those metaphorical balls are bound to come raining down.
+But is there a simpler method on how to manage multiple projects?
 Teams need tools that grant them a full view of everything in the air and help them prioritize which task they need to get their hands on before it hits the floor.
 That’s where a Gantt chart comes in.

 2. Avoid workload overload and potential bottlenecks

-A common pain point of many project managers is limited visibility on projects’ scope and progress, and the labor involved.
+A common pain point of many project managers is limited visibility into projects’ scope and progress and the labor involved (including productive utilization).
 Imagine you’re a project manager at a start-up, collaborating with the engineering team around multiple upcoming product releases.
 You’ll need to break down several subtasks for each feature, like researching, brainstorming, coding, building the prototype, and testing.
-This involves a lot of different people, and with this many cooks in the kitchen, one bottleneck will affect every project member’s workloads and endanger the project’s timeline.
+This involves a lot of different people, and with this many cooks in the kitchen, one bottleneck will affect every project member’s workload and endanger the project’s timeline.

 Without the right tools, it’s challenging for project managers to fully digest the work that needs to be done and how to make sure they’re assigning the right team members to the right tasks at the right time.
 Looking at multiple projects through a single Gantt chart view makes it easy for project members to run a critical path analysis and figure out if a team member is assigned too many critical tasks across projects.